ClementChambard/react-native-input/README.md

-Creating a detailed README file for your `passwordStrengthMeter` and `datePicker` components requires a full breakdown of each component's props and functionalities.
-Here's a comprehensive README file tailored to your components:

----

 # react-native-input-Ubod

 A React Native package providing two essential UI components: `PasswordStrengthMeter` and `DatePicker`.
 Enhance your applications with a sophisticated password strength meter and a user-friendly date picker.